Fairo20/fairo20.github.io/For_Hazel/Lineages/Grung.md

 - **Size**: Medium
 - **Speed**: 25 feet walking
-- **Consuming Beast**: The Beastral races passively feed off of divine magic and its power can surge into tnhem.
+- **Consuming Beast**: The Beastral races passively feed off of divine magic and its power can surge into them.
 When affected by a healing spell, you have advantage on your next d20 roll as the divine magic surges through you.
 - **Amphibious Creature**: You may breathe normally in air and water.
 - Sub-lineage
 	- Poison Dart Grung